 Responsible Republican politicians have become an extinct species.

 Republican politicians are a disgraceful bunch.
 Shakespeare would say false dogs, measureless liars, and vipers vile.
 However, Republicans have not always been so bad.
 Indeed, in the past, some were shining angels.
 For example, during the Civil War, Republican Abraham Lincoln freed most (but not all) of the slaves, a sublime achievement.

 Shortly thereafter, the Republican congress passed the “Reconstruction Amendments” to the U.S. Constitution, that is, the 13th, 14th, and 15th amendments, which abolished slavery throughout the entire United States, and guaranteed citizenship rights to free slaves and anyone else born in the United States, as well as suffrage rights to U.S. citizens, regardless of race and color.
 This all took place in the 1860s, a century and a half ago.

-Since then, however, except for the outlier Teddy Roosevelt Administration and only a relatively small number of other instances, Republicans have pretty much been on the wrong side of everything good that has occurred in the United States, and in support of everything bad.
+Since then, however, except for the outlier Teddy Roosevelt Administration and during the 1960s when they helped push through President Johnson’s civil rights legislation, Republicans have pretty much been on the wrong side of everything good that has occurred in the United States, and in support of everything bad.
 This represents nearly 150 years of almost permanent political drought.

 Chen Ziang, an ancient Chinese poet, cried because he felt all alone in a vast and endless universe.
 However, Marcus Aurelius, the philosopher-king, understood that we are never alone: Our physical beings are an intrinsic part of the eternal domain.